Re-imaging the visual identity for the 21st children's museum

 "What we’re aiming to do with our children is to prepare them as best as possible from an intellectual standpoint, an emotional standpoint, and a social standpoint where they have the flexibility to adapt to whatever is thrown at them.

 — Parent at Boston Children's Museum

 Founded in 1913, the Boston Children’s Museum (BMC) is a child-centered environment dedicated to fostering a life long love for learning, and the development of foundational skills through play.
-The museum engages its audience through exhibits that emphasizes hands-on learning and encourages children to indulge in curiosity, creativity and discovery.
+The museum engages its audience through exhibits that emphasize hands-on learning and encourages children to indulge in curiosity, creativity, and discovery.
 It is a place where ideas and materials meet to progress the teaching of science.

-While the Museum is rapidly expanding and innovating their programs to meet the needs of the 21st century learner, the brand identity has not evolved with it.
+While the BMC is rapidly expanding and innovating its programs to meet the needs of the 21st-century learner, the brand identity has not evolved with it.
 The goal of the re-design is to create a brand identity that reflected the organizational changes and attract the next generation of parents.

 Old BCM Logo